deztec/csv2excel/README.md

 # csv2excel
-.NET command line tool to convert delimited files to Excel format (xls/xlsx) without Excel having to be installed.
+.NET command line tool to convert delimited files to Microsoft Excel format (xls/xlsx) without Microsoft Excel having to be installed.

 The only required parameter is the input file to convert.